intelliot/XRPL-Standards/XLS-30d.md

 $$ f(t) = (1-t)*B $$
 The remaining LPTokens are burnt/deleted, effectively increasing the LPs share in the pool.

-Let X represent the minimum bid price computed by the price-scheduling algortiithm, then, If (MinBidPrice && MaxBidPrice): return
+Let X represent the minimum bid price computed by the price-scheduling algorithm, then, If (MinBidPrice && MaxBidPrice): return
 If (MinBidPrice):m